 As a running buddy of mine says “excuses are like elbows we all have them”.
 Our team and especially our office manager Dee are coaxing, cajoling, and even begging.
 And why is that?
 It is to get accounts, returns, B1 pages, and whatever else we need so that you don’t miss deadlines.
 Any we are bloody good at not missing deadlines.
 Of the 105 tax returns that we did, 103 went in on time.
 Two were outside our control as they never gave us the information even after all the pleading.
 We’ve had the usual list of

 - A friend of mine had Covid in 2020

 - I thought we had until the end of the year

 - What year are we doing again – and that’s after reviewing and signing the return!

 - Oh I don’t look at that e-mail account much

 And we are getting some very poor-quality pics from clients, most notably of B1 pages.
 Some very far away, some way too close, and some taken with a very shaky hand.
 At least we have a couple of photographers on our books so we can hitch them up.

 Another tax season is over, and I suspect it will be a huge tax take for Revenue.
 Credit to our brilliant team here who have put their shoulders to the wheel.
 This is to protect clients and ensure they pay what they must pay and no more.
 That doesn’t mean we are sitting back and relaxing now waiting for the run into Christmas.
 Far from it.
 We will be busy working, training, improving, and thinking of ways to do things better to help our clients.
 We want them to grow and succeed and that’s what drives us on to be more curious.

 Interested in talking to us.
-Call Deirdre on 051 396703 or contact us.
+Call Deirdre on 051 396703 or start here.
 Tell us a bit about you and we will see if we can help.